FIESOLE: NATURE JUST BEHIND THE DOOR - Self Guided Bike Tour

 From Florence center (Largo Alinari map link) to go to Fiesole and reach our meeting point with public transportation it’s easy, cheap, ecologically-friendly, for certain itineraries it is even mandatory and therefore all itineraries are scheduled according to public transport timetables

-Read more about Fiesole and our bike and hike tours
+Read more about Fiesole and our e-bike tours